alexphee/alexphee/README.md

 - 👋 Hi, I’m Alex.
 I got a BSc in Physics, an MSc in Material Science and an MSc in Computer Science.
-- I'm currently developing an Educational Game with C# and Unity.
-- Usually working on projects using Java, Python or SQL.
+- I'm currently working as a Full Stack Developer based in Thessaloniki, GR.
-- I like messing around with HTML, CSS and JS as well.
+- I like messing around with Java, Angular and Python.
 - Also having fun with Arduino projects.

--I work as a Software Developer in Thessaloniki, GR.

 full CV: https://alexphee.github.io